jstowers/MineDestroyer/README.md

 ### Journal

+Thursday, 12/1/2016

+10:00 pm => I spent my evening programming the basic command line code to read in the grid and script files.
+I researched using callbacks and promises for the fs.read method, but decided that since the files were small, a straightforward synchronous function was more efficient.

+Friday, 12/2/2016

+10:00 am => Created a basic design outline for my program, considering the different functions and logic structures.
+Based on the grid structure, I decided to use nested arrays with for loops.
+This allows for straightforward manipulation of array elements, including firing at the mines, moving locations, and changing depth.

+I divided the problem into the following:

+	1.	main() - basic program flow, stepping through the script file
+	2.	parsing input files and creating grid
+	3.  logic - fire, move, resize, pass over mine
+	4.	output - print results in requested format

+4:00 pm => Worked in the afternoon on looping through the grid structure and the firing functionality.

 Saturday, 12/3/2016

-10:05 am => Realized that when looping through a nested array with two for loops that the x and y coordinates are switched from the problem statement.
+10:05 am => Realized last night that when looping through a nested array with two for loops the x and y coordinates were switched from the problem statement.

 To ensure consistency throughout the program, going to try and refactor the recursion function that creates a grid into the proper format for looping.

 Nested Array Before:
 [[A,B,C], [D,E,F], [G,H,I]]